 Better yet: opting for a class 2B motorcycle enables you to benefit from DirectAsia’s superbly-competitively-priced motorcycle insurance.
 Safe riders who own motorcycles between 201cc to 400cc will find that DirectAsia’s premiums cost around 10% cheaper than what's currently available on the market!

-Get a Quote for your motorcycle insurance with DirectAsia and receive a S$50 Lazada Gift Card using promo code SPRINGMC50.
-This motorcycle insurance promo code is valid until 27 April 2021 or while stocks last.
+Get a Quote for your motorcycle insurance with DirectAsia and receive a S$50 CapitaVoucher (comprehensive plan) using promo code MCCOMP50 or a S$25 CapitaVoucher (TPO/TPFT plan) using promo code MCTP25.
+This motorcycle insurance promo code is valid while stocks last.
 Terms and conditions apply.
 Contact [email protected] for more details.

 This article was written in collaboration with DirectAsia.
 While we are sponsored by them, we still review products and services with an objective lens and stay true to our mission— providing you with the best recommendations and advice to make smarter financial decisions.